choijustina/jekyll-now/_posts/2019-12-09-Linux-Terminal-tips.md

 ---
 layout: post
-title: Linux Terminal Hints, Tips, and List of commands
+title: Linux Terminal Hints, Tips, and List helpful of commands
 date: 2019-12-09
 tags: linux
 ---

 Sometimes after using Windows for too longer, my brain forgets how to Linux.

-## Commands
+## Basic and Advanced Commands

 ### Basic Commands